beckn/PULSE-Specification/docs/5_Enumerations.md

 # Domain Enumerations

-This documentation outlines the enumerations and their corresponding values utilized within the PULSE API Specification.
+This documentation outlines the enumerations and their corresponding values utilized within the DRoP API Specification.
 Enumerations such as FulfillmentType, OrderStatus, PaymentStatus, TrackingStatus are defined alongside their respective states, providing clarity on the status of delivery, orders, payment, tracking and much more within the system.
 Developers can refer to this document to ensure consistent interpretation and usage of these enumerations throughout their integration within the DRoP usecase.

 Note: The below list is NOT a recommended or required standard.
 This list will be standardized on the basis of adoption by implementers.